Sampling using Adaptive Regenerative Processes: Examples

-Appendix \ref{appendix:transformed_beta} explains how this distribution is derived from the transformation of a Beta distribution.
-It happens that $\tilde{\kappa}(x) < 2, \forall x \in \mathbb{R}$, which makes this distribution a useful test case, since an Adaptive Restore process may be efficiently simulated without any truncation of the regeneration rate.
-In addition, the first and second moments, 0 and $(\pi^2 - 6)/3$, may be computed analytically.
-Here, $\nK = 0.5$.
-Taking $\mu_0 \equiv \mathcal{N}(0.5, 1)$ we simulated 200 Adaptive Restore processes each with a burn-in period of $b=5\,10^6$ followed by a period of length $10^6$ during which output was recorded at rate 10.
-We deliberately chose $\mu_0$ to be centred away from the mean of $\pi$, in order to test that the process still converges.
-The discrete measure dominance time was $1000$: $106$ estimates of first moment were greater than the exact first moment; $98$ estimates of the second moment were greater than the exact second moment.
-This indicates the processes have (approximately) converged to the correct invariant distribution.
+The examples presented below show that even when it is possible to simulate a standard Restore process (because a suitably large constant $C$ is known in advance), adaptive Restore can significantly decrease the MSE of some expectations of interest.
+However, they also signal that convergence of the process can be slow for high-dimensional or multi-modal target distributions.

-\subsection{Logistic Regression Model of Breast Cancer}
+\subsection{Logistic regression model of breast cancer}

-We used Adaptive Restore to simulate from the (transformed) posterior of a Logistic Regression model of breast cancer ($d=10$).
-This model was first used in \ref{sec:large_regen_rate} to demonstrate that $\regenRateTrunc$ can become very large; in this case, for Standard Restore with $\mu \equiv \mathcal{N}(0, I)$, a sensible choice is $\regenRateTrunc = 9465$.
-Details of the data and prior are given in appendix \ref{appendix:log_reg}.
+We experimented with using Restore to simulate from the (transformed) posterior of a Logistic Regression model of breast cancer ($d=10$).
+For this model, we denote the data, consisting of predictor-response pairs, by $\{ (z_i, y_i) \}_{i=1}^n$.
+The random variables of interest are the regression coefficients $\beta = (\beta_1, \beta_2, \dots, \beta_d)^T$.
+Details of the data and prior are given in Supplement C \citep{mckimm2024sampling}.
+The likelihood of a Logistic Regression model is:

-We simulated an Adaptive Restore process with $\mu_0 \equiv \mathcal{N}(0, I_d)$ and parameters $\nK=5.2, \minRegenRateTrunc = 19.64, \Lambda_0=10.0, a=1000$, $b=6\,10^6$, $T=10^6$.
-We chose a long burn-in time because other experiments have shown that this is necessary for convergence of $(\mu_t, \pi_t)$.
-To check the estimate, we generated $10^6$ samples using the Random Walk Metropolis algorithm, first tuning the scale of the symmetric proposal distribution and using a thinning interval of 50 so that the samples had small autocorrelation.
-Figure \ref{fig:logreg_breast_mean_est} plots the estimate of the mean of each marginal for the Random Walk Metropolis estimate (circles) and the Adaptive Restore estimate (crosses).
-The Euclidean distance between these estimates was 0.014 (2.s.f).